scriptotek/php-marc/README.md

 `$c` subfield.
 So if we encounter an `=` sign in the middle middle of `$c` somewhere, how can we tell if it's an ISBD marker or just an equal sign part of the title (like in the fictive book `"$aEating the right way : The 2 + 2 = 5 diet"`)?
-Some kind of escaping would have made that clear, but the ISBD principles doesn't seem to call for that, leaving us completely in the dark!
+Some kind of escaping would have made that clear, but the ISBD principles doesn't seem to call for that, leaving us completely in the dark.
 *That* is seriously annoying :weary: [↩](#a1)

 <b id="f2">2</b> [According to](http://www.loc.gov/marc/bibliographic/bd245.html)
 ISBD principles "field 245 ends with a period, even when another mark of punctuation is present, unless the last word in the field is an abbreviation, initial/letter, or data that ends with final punctuation."
-Determining if something is "an abbreviation, initial/letter, or data that ends with final punctuation" is certainly not trivial, I would guess that machine learning would be needed for a highly successful implementation [↩](#a2)
+Determining if something is "an abbreviation, initial/letter, or data that ends with final punctuation" is certainly not an easy task for anything but humans and AI. [↩](#a2)

 <b id="f3">3</b> Our old OPAC used to output something like
 "Number of pages: One video disc (DVD)…" for DVDs – the developers had apparently just assumed that the